conan-io/docs/faq.rst

 Is my compiler, version, architecture, or setting supported?
 ---------------------------------------------------------------
 Yes, conan is very general, and does not restrict any configuration at all.
-It might happen sometimes, when you specifcy a setting not present in the defaults that you receive a message like this:
+It might happen sometimes, when you specify a setting not present in the defaults that you receive a message like this:

 .. code-block:: bash